facuonline/mercurio/README.md

     include 'user_login.php';
 }
 ```
 This code first instantiates the `App\User` model.
+The `App\Database` class does not require configuration and will take the connection parameters from the defined ones when setting up the Mercurio App.
+Still it needs to be injected on every `App` model.

-With the `get` method we can automatically load an user from the **database** into instance.
+With the **`get`** method we can automatically load an user from the **database** into instance.
 Mercurio will try to find an user in the following order:
 1. User at self instance.
 2. User by hint at Target query.
 3. User in session.
 (Logged in)